agungTuanany/Javascript-data-structure-and-algorithm/chapter-5-data-structures-has-tables/README.md

 The **_Collision_** looks something like above.
-We have the **_keys_**, let's say we inserting the **_name_**, the **_phone number_**  of a user; and we initially place _John Smith_, this key for _John Smith_ gets hashed, gets placed in the address space of `152` and get stored.
+We have the **_keys_**, let's say we inserting the **_name_**, the **_phone number_**  of a user; and we initially place `John Smith`, this key for `John Smith` gets hashed, gets placed in the address space of `152` and get stored.
 Remember how I said, it actually stores both _keys_ and _values_.
-It stores in something called **_bucket's_** _John Smith_ with the value, that is phone number.
-We keep going with _Lisa Smith_, then _Sam Doe_, than _Sandra_.
-As soon we has _Sandra Dee_ it becomes the same address space as _John Smith_ and we have a collision.
+It stores in something called **_bucket's_** `John Smith` with the value, that is phone number.
+We keep going with `Lisa Smith`, then `Sam Doe`, than `Sandra Doe`.
+As soon we has `Sandra Dee` it becomes the same address space as `John Smith` and we have a collision.

 Because of this collision, we need a way to store both users somehow in this address space `152`, and something funky is going on here, this _little black circle_ and then a point and _Sandra Dee_.

-Just a **hint here**, The `152` is actually a new data structure, that we're going to learn about called **_Linked List_** coming up soon.

-You see, with hash tables we can't avoid these collisions, with enough data with limited memory we always going to have this collision.
+Just a **hint here**, The key space of `152` is actually a _new data structure_, that we're going to learn about called **_Linked List_** coming up soon.
+You see, with hash tables **we can't avoid these collisions, with enough data with limited memory we always going to have this collision**.

 So, there is a possibility if we go back to our example.
 I start a new hashes visualization,